Ultimate Travel Guide to Vietnam

 What is the best area to stay in, Ninh Binh?
 Staying in the Countryside just outside town.

-My friend Carrie Hampton, who is a travel writer, recently spent time in Mai Chau and Phu Luong.
+My travel writer friend Carrie Hampton, recently spent time in Mai Chau and Phu Luong.
 After sharing her wonderful experience with me, I thought I’d share details about these two Vietnam gems.

 Mai Chau